ManyDG: Many-domain Generalization for Healthcare Applications: Details for notations, implementations and datasets

 \subsection{Implementing our double data loader for training}

 Our method is trained end-to-end in a mini-batch fashion.
-First, during each training epoch, we will randomly shuffle the data samples within each patient domain and build a new data loader for our method.
-Second, for building the data loader, we will fold each patient data list into two half-lists and append them to two global data lists patient-by-patient.
+We build a new data loader at each epoch.
+First, during each training epoch, we will randomly shuffle the data samples within each patient domain.
+Second, for building the data loader, we will fold each patient data list into two half-lists and append them to two global data lists respectively patient-by-patient.
 These two global lists have the same length and will be used to build the data loader.
-Upon using it, the data loader will output two data batches simultaneously (for the Siamese-type architecture), where the same indices correspond to the samples from the same patient. {\em At every epoch, only one pairing combination is used for the data from each patient, and the shuffle step between epochs ensures that every data pair within the same patient can have the chance to be trained together with equal probability.} Our double data loader building procedure does not incur extra time consumption compared to the model training time.
-Our model's space and time complexity are asymptotically the same as training the Base model, and empirically we have similar running time complexity as the Base model, shown in Appendix~\ref{sec:running_time}.
+Upon using it, the data loader will output two data batches simultaneously (for the Siamese-type architecture), where the same indices correspond to the samples from the same patient. {\em At every epoch, only one pairing combination is used for the data from each patient, and the shuffle and re-build steps between epochs ensure that every data pair within the same patient can have the chance to be trained together with equal probability.} Our double data loader building procedure does not incur extra time consumption compared to the model training time.
+Our model's space and time complexity are asymptotically the same as training the Base model, shown in Appendix~\ref{sec:running_time}.